MHCPPrograms/worlds-documentation/docs/monetization/daily-reward.md

 ```

 This will allow your script to use the event system with 'PanelEvents.ShowPanel' and 'PanelEvents.HidePanel'.
-Both of them require a Player object and a nullable String as id to select a specific one.
-Please note that if the id is null, every daily reward menu will be shown.
+Both of them require a Player object and a nullable String as an ID to select a specific one.
+Please note that if the ID is null, every daily reward menu will be shown.

 Then we add the basic Trigger script :
 ```ts